T

 landmark

-The grand palace complex of the Sultan of Yogyakarta, offering a glimpse into Javanese royal culture, history, and architecture.
-Explore its various pavilions, courtyards, and museums showcasing royal artifacts and traditional performances.
+The magnificent palace complex of the Sultan of Yogyakarta, offering a glimpse into Javanese royal culture, architecture, and history.
+Explore its pavilions, courtyards, and museums showcasing royal artifacts.

 • Consider hiring a local guide at the entrance for deeper insights.